 By challenging yourself to grow and deepen your relationships, you can push yourself to a whole new level of happiness and health.

 If you’re looking for ways to practice kindness, try joining a volunteer organization.
 Or make it a goal to find one kind thing you can do for someone else every day.
 Maybe write a thoughtful note, lend a listening ear, do a chore or offer to run an errand.

 Be kind to yourself

 Wake up every morning and repeat five positive affirmations to yourself, or look a few up throughout the day when you hit a slump and need encouragement.
 Practicing self-care and love shouldn’t be a one-time deal; consistency will show you how far this really can go!

 Ready for a fresh outlook on New Year’s resolutions?
 So are we!
-Here’s to 2020 — may your mind, body and soul be the healthiest this year yet.
+Here’s to a new year — may your mind, body and soul be the healthiest this year yet.

 We make wellness easy — as easy as opening your email.
 Subscribe below to get the latest news and stories delivered right to your inbox every week.